fossasia/susi.ai/docs/Skill_Tutorial.md

 ### Video Actions

-A video action to play a youtube video would look like:
+A video action to play a YouTube video would look like:
 ```
 snore
 !console:I am snoring